Antonina Miliukova: Separation

 The marriage was disastrous for Tchaikovsky.
-A permanent separation followed after only six weeks, for which Modest blamed Antonina's character.
-In his biography on Tchaikovsky, Modest describes her as a "crazed half-wit."
-According to Anthony Holden, "In truth, Antonina was as much the right woman for Tchaikovsky as any other.
+A permanent separation followed after only six weeks, for which his brother Modest blamed Antonina's character.
+In his biography of Tchaikovsky, Modest describes her as a "crazed half-wit."
+According to biographer Anthony Holden, "In truth, Antonina was as much the right woman for Tchaikovsky as any other.
 It was marriage which was the wrong institution."

 For Antonina the marriage was a period of great happiness.
 She wrote, "I would look at him surreptitiously, so he didn't notice, and admire him enormously, especially during morning tea.
 So handsome, with kindly eyes which melted my heart, he breathed such freshness into my life!
 I would just sit there looking at him, and think 'Thank God he belongs to me and no-one else!
 Now he is my husband, no one can take him away from me ...'"

 Antonina reacted negatively to her separation from Tchaikovsky, which his brother Anatoly confirmed to her would be permanent.
 Nikolai Rubinstein, an acquaintance of Antonina, accompanied Anatoly to discuss the situation.
 At Tchaikovsky's apartment, Antonina invited both men in for tea.
 Rubinstein explained her husband's condition, and the report from a psychologist who had examined him.
 He did so with a bluntness and "cruel precision of expression," Anatoly later recalled to Nikolay Kashkin, that "made me go hot and cold."
 Antonina responded that she would agree to whatever her "darling Peti" wanted.
 She then began pouring tea.
 This reaction surprised both men.